 - Tiredness that does not lift with rest.

-This is especially important for the physical symptoms above.
-Racing heart, chest tightness, breathlessness, nausea, dizziness, headaches, weight changes, and persistent tiredness can all point to medical conditions that need attention in their own right, and a few of these conditions can be serious.
+This is especially important for physical symptoms.
+A racing heart, chest tightness, breathlessness, nausea, dizziness, headaches, weight changes, and persistent tiredness can all point to medical conditions that need attention in their own right, and a few of these conditions can be serious.
 If physical symptoms are new, strong, recurring, or worrying, please speak with a GP or another qualified medical professional.
-Anxiety can be part of the picture, but it should not be assumed to be the only explanation without a proper medical look.
+Anxiety can be part of the picture, but it should not be assumed to be the only explanation without a proper medical assessment.

 Gentle questions to reflect on

-These questions are not a test.
-There is no score.
+These questions are not a test, and there is no score.
 They are simply a way to notice patterns over the past few weeks.
 You might find it useful to think about each one quietly, or to write a few notes for yourself.

 - Over the past few weeks, how often have you felt nervous, anxious, or on edge?